theminjunchoi/ex-blog/content/article/algorithm-intro.md

 ---

 ## Intro
-Among the problems, I will post problems that I am not sure, or problems that are difficult to solve and worth looking back on later on in this space.
+Among the problems, I will post few ones that I am not sure, or that are difficult to solve and worth looking back later in this space.

 ## Whole Code
 You can see my whole code in my [GitHub Repo](https://github.com/minjun0430/CodeRace).